aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/_index.md

 Aspose.Cells provides a [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class contains a [**Workbook.getWorksheets()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#getWorksheets--) collection that allows access to each worksheet in an Excel file.

 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class provides a wide range of properties and methods for managing worksheets.
-To configure freeze panes, call the Worksheet class' [**Worksheet.freezePanes(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes-number-number-number-number-) method.
+To configure freeze panes, call the Worksheet class's [**Worksheet.freezePanes(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes-number-number-number-number-) method.
 The [**Worksheet.freezePanes(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes-number-number-number-number-) method takes the following parameters:

 - **Row**, the row index of the cell that the freeze will start from.
 - **Column**, the column index of the cell that the freeze will start from.
 - **Frozen rows**, the number of visible rows in the top pane.
 - **Frozen columns**, the number of visible columns in the left pane.

-The book1.xls file is opened by calling the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class' constructor while instantiating it and a few rows and columns are frozen in the first worksheet.
+The book1.xls file is opened by calling the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class constructor while instantiating it, and a few rows and columns are frozen in the first worksheet.
 The modified file is saved as output.xls.

 A complete example is given below that shows how to use the [**Worksheet.freezePanes(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes-number-number-number-number-) method to freeze rows and columns (starting from C4, represented by the 4th row and 3rd column, where the rows and columns start from the 0 index) of the first worksheet of the Excel file.